zowe/docs-site/docs/user-guide/cli-db2plugin.md

 #### Installing Xcode on MacOS

-If you are installing the Db2 CLI on MacOS you will need the command line tools, which can be obtained by installing Xcode from the [App Store](https://medium.com/r/?url=https%3A%2F%2Fapps.apple.com%2Fus%2Fapp%2Fxcode%2Fid497799835%3Fmt%3D12).
+To install the Db2 CLI plug-in on MacOS, you need the command line tools, which can be obtained by installing Xcode from the [App Store](https://medium.com/r/?url=https%3A%2F%2Fapps.apple.com%2Fus%2Fapp%2Fxcode%2Fid497799835%3Fmt%3D12).

-**Note** On some versions of MacOS you may receive the error `xcrun: error: invalid active developer path` as shown below:
+**Note:** On some versions of MacOS, you may receive the error `xcrun: error: invalid active developer path` as shown below:

 ```
 xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun
 ```

-If this occurs a manual refresh of the command line tools is required by running the two commands
+If this occurs, a manual refresh of the command line tools is required by running the following commands:

 ```
 sudo rm -rf /Library/Developer/CommandLineTools